-Note: All MRAD courses are restricted to students in the Medical Radiography Technology Diploma program.
+All MRAD courses are restricted to students in the Medical Radiography Technology Diploma program.

-Medical Radiography Terminology
+MRAD 100 Medical Radiography Terminology

-This course is intended to familiarize students with medical terminology and equip them to be proficient in interpreting and effectively using that terminology.
+This course familiarizes students with medical terminology and equip them to be proficient in interpreting and effectively using that terminology.
 Topics covered include an overview of medical terms specific to medical radiography, as well as the root words, prefixes, suffixes and acronyms for many other common medical terms.
 The required pass mark is 80%.
-Students will be granted two attempts at taking the final exam-
+Students will be granted two attempts at taking the final examination.